 “Danger Close.
 That’s cool,” Fusner said from the dark.

 “Danger Close Cool”, okay,” the Gunny replied.

 The name made no sense but I was too tired and dawn was too close to argue.
 Danger Close Cool it would be.

 “What about that Class ‘A’ prick?” the Gunny asked.

 His description could only be of one person, even though in the captain’s presence, the Gunny was the picture of Marine rigidity and discipline.
-I wondered how men like Morgan did it.
+I wondered how men like Carter did it.
 How could they keep a form of order and command that seemed to elude me entirely?
-Maybe Kilo company was just a better outfit and Morgan more deserving of respect, although there was the Class ‘A’ prick comment to consider.
+Maybe Kilo company was just a better outfit and Howard Carter more deserving of respect, although there was the Class ‘A’ prick comment to consider.
 I hoped the Gunny didn’t talk that way about me behind my back, but then I doubted it would make any difference.

 “There’s that,” I replied, noncommittally, although I knew the Gunny knew exactly how I felt about the man.

 “Get me El Producto,” I said, quietly, turning to where I thought Fusner was.